 The answer is easy.
 We tend to be in survival mode all the time.
 If you were wondering, there are two modes: surviving and thriving.
 When we are in survival mode, it means that we are trying to mitigate risk.
 The biggest importance to you is to make sure that you are safe and that you have your basic needs of food and shelter.
 Thriving is different.
 Thriving is trying to ascend your current state, not through fear, but through desire.

 Acting based on survival is essentially acting based on fear.
 If a lion is chasing you in the jungle, running away from it is due to the fear of being eaten, or mauled to death.
 Hunger is the way to tell your body you need nutrition.
 If you ignore these impulsions in the stone age, you’d probably die.
 It’s the basis of natural selection.

 It sounds simple, but not a lot of people do it, or it’s incomplete.
-For instance, people have values, but have never looked the world as a coherent whole.
+For instance, people have values but have never looked at the world as a coherent whole.
 In other words, they haven’t cared to inspect the other side of the coin.
 They are stuck in the ideology of their culture, their family, or their (wait a second) political affiliation.
-These people are happy to be there and become ignorant on any of the other multiple perspectives.
-They believe it’s easy to ignore because anything else is noise, but in reality they are cutting themselves off from experience what the world has to offer.
+These people are happy to be there and become ignorant of any of the other multiple perspectives.
+They believe it’s easy to ignore because anything else is noise, but in reality, they are cutting themselves off from experiencing what the world has to offer.

-In both cases, people have a hard time to dig deep into themselves to find the answer.
-Actually, people look at the surface-level issues as the cause of not being able to do the things that they want.
+In both cases, people have a hard time digging deep into themselves to find the answer.
+Actually, people look at surface-level issues as the cause of not being able to do the things that they want.
 We blame how we look, or the company we work for as excuses to limit our possibilities.
-There’s some small town kids looking for the opportunity to move, but not doing a single thing until that happens.
-What we deem as obstacles are just symptoms to a bigger underlying issue.
+There are some small-town kids looking for the opportunity to move, but not doing a single thing until that happens.
+What we deem as obstacles are just symptoms of a bigger underlying issue.